-Harrington Re relies on legal support from its sponsor, AXIS Capital, for legal compliance and monitoring of legal and regulatory changes.
-AXIS Capital employs and properly utilizes qualified attorneys, paralegals and regulatory, finance and other professionals throughout the Company to monitor regulatory requirements and ensure compliance.
-Harrington Re also engages external counsel consultants and other external advisors (both in the US and Bermuda), when required to complement the AXIS Capital resources.
-In addition to ongoing monitoring of new and changing regulation within Bermuda and any applicable jurisdiction (through AXIS Capital legal staff and external legal firms), there is also regular and ongoing engagement by the executive management with the Bermuda regulators, ensuring that regulatory and compliance matters are appropriately reported and discussed.
+Harrington Re has retained specialist legal counsel, responsible for the day to day monitoring of legal and regulatory requirements.
+Harrington Re also engages third party lawyers and other external advisors (both in the US and Bermuda), as and when required to supplement its resources.
+In addition to ongoing monitoring of new and changing regulation within Bermuda and any applicable jurisdiction, there is also regular and ongoing engagement by the executive management with the Bermuda regulators, ensuring that regulatory and compliance matters are appropriately reported and discussed.